What’s new in 2026

 Meal Breaks

 Illinois employees who work a shift of 7.5 continuous hours are entitled to a meal break of at least 20 minutes.
-The meal break must be given no later than 5 hours after the shift started.
+The meal break must be given no later than 5 hours after the shift starts.

 Rest Breaks